Photography tips that any food blogger or hobby photographer can understand and implement. That's the focus of this post.

-You do NOT need an expensive camera to make your food photos pretty but it helps.
+You do NOT need an expensive camera to make your food photos pretty, but it helps.
 Before my Nikon, I had a point and shoot Kodak.
-It sucked – I won't lie – but that's not what was making or breaking my photos.
+I won't lie - it sucked, but that's not what was making or breaking my photos.
 Most small point and shoots now come with a macro setting (usually shaped like a flower) for getting the up close and personal shots.
 This will help a lot.
 Use it.

 Now, I can say that starting to get into food photography in the summer was brilliant of me (and I didn't even know it) because there is natural light pretty much all of the time that there is food on the table.

-There it is: a tip!
 Natural light.
 No house lights, no 'I look just like natural light' lights - Sunlight.
 And $4.00 (or less) at a craft store for 2 pieces of white foam core and you're pretty much set.